Tom Hoover (engineer): 426 Hemi

-With the lack-luster performance of the wedge engines Tom decided to redesign the engine in its entirety.
-He scrapped the wedge cylinder head design in favor of the tried and true Hemi heads.
+With the lack-luster performance of the wedge engines, Hoover conducted a full redesign of the engine.
+He scrapped the wedge cylinder head design in favor of the reliable Hemi heads.
 With this modification came slight changes to the block and camshaft with a significant increase in power as well as an increase in overall size, thus reviving the Chrysler Hemi Engine.
-This increased size and power gave it the nickname the “elephant motor.”
-With this “elephant,” Chrysler won the 1964 Indy 500 by such a huge margin that the NHRA changed their rulebook to disallow non-production (unorderable) vehicles.
-Because of this, Chrysler boycotted the race until 1966, when they came out with a street version of the 426 hemi that met the new race requirements.

-The NHRA changed their rules so that in order to race, the company needed to have their race car able to be ordered from the factory and have at least five hundred vehicles manufactured.
-These changes caused Chrysler to have to water down the hemi to be viable for street use.
+This increased size and power gave it the nickname the "elephant motor".
+With this engine, Chrysler won the 1964 Indy 500 by such an extensive margin that the National Hot Rod Association (NHRA) changed their rules to disallow non-production (unorderable) vehicles, so that in order to race, cars needed to be able to be ordered from the factory and have at least 500 vehicles manufactured.

+Because of this, Chrysler boycotted the race until 1966, when they released a street version of the 426 hemi that met the new race requirements.
 The street hemi had a smaller camshaft, a smaller exhaust manifold, an inline dual carburetor setup rather than the previous cross ram, and a 10.25:1 compression ratio instead of 12.5:1.
-The street hemi was an immediate hit with the public and in 1966, Chrysler sold 2,729 hemi cars.
-The hemi was held to its high standard, despite being watered down, winning 27 races in 1967 alone.
+The street hemi was popular with the public, and in 1966, Chrysler sold 2,729 hemi cars.
+The hemi was held to its high standard, despite being watered down, winning 27 races in 1967.

-Tom Hoover is a legend that paved the way for hundreds of racing records.
-He created several notable engines and in the process discovered many modern engine principles.
-He was a landmark in the automotive world, inspiring awe in those around him.